 As the new owner, a primary concern is if the business will sustain the earnings after the acquisition.
 In other words, you don’t want to buy the business if it is at the height of its earning power; or if the last few years of earnings have reflected a one-time contract, etc. Will the business continue to grow at the same rate it has in the past?

 Verification of Information

 Is the information provided by the selling company accurate and timely, and is all of it being made available?
 A buyer should make sure there are no skeletons in the closet.
-How about potential litigation, environment issues, product returns or uncollectible receivables?
+How about potential litigation, environmental issues, product returns, or uncollectible receivables?

 For more advice on the important factors in consideration of buying a business contact The Bridlebook Business Group at (610) 325-7066 to help you get the best value for your investment.

 You can also find answers to buyers’ most frequently asked questions here.